New Zealand is the land of campervans.

 Kenepuru Head turned out to be a brilliant camping spot for a rainy day but in good weather, it’d be even more beautiful.

 Located at the end of picturesque Kenepuru Sound, the campground is one big grassy area.
-It’s not entirely flat but individual bays and clean facilities make up for that.
+It’s not entirely flat but some individual bays and clean facilities make up for that.

 There isn’t a lot of walking in the immediate area but after our 5-day hike, we were kind of in the mood for reading and relaxing anyway.